PyDataBlog/Coinsta/README.md

 - [ ] Miscellaneous Functions
 - [ ] Contribution guidelines
 - [ ] test compliance with Python 3.7
+- [ ] Improve documentation and doc strings
+- [ ] Optimizaton of code
 ___

 ### How To Use